Impa Kasanganay: Dana White’s Contender Series

 Kasanganay was invited to Dana White's Contender Series 26 on August 27, 2019, where he defeated Kailan Hill via unanimous decision.

 After not gaining a UFC contract on his first try, Impa was invited back to Dana White's Contender Series 28 on August 11, 2020, where he defeated Anthony Adams via unanimous decision.
 With the win, he received a UFC contract.

 Ultimate Fighting Championship

 Kasanganay made his UFC debut against Maki Pitolo on August 29, 2020, at UFC Fight Night: Smith vs. Rakić.
 He won the fight via unanimous decision.

-Kasanganay, as a replacement Abu Azaitar, faced Joaquin Buckley on October 11, 2020, at UFC Fight Night: Moraes vs. Sandhagen.
+Kasanganay, as a replacement for Abu Azaitar, faced Joaquin Buckley on October 11, 2020, at UFC Fight Night: Moraes vs. Sandhagen.
 Buckley won the fight in spectacular fashion via spinning back kick knockout in the second round.

 Kasanganay faced Sasha Palatnikov on April 10, 2021, at UFC on ABC: Vettori vs. Holland.
 After hurting Palatnikov, he secured a rear naked choke winning the fight via submission in the second round.

 Kasanganay faced Carlston Harris on September 18, 2021, at UFC Fight Night 192.
 He lost the fight via technical knockout in round one.

 On December 2, 2021, it was announced that Kasanganay was no longer on the UFC roster.